 Once everything has cooled, feel free to slice into your bread and enjoy.

-Although my family thoroughly enjoyed this bread smothered in butter, you can up the authenticity by pairing it with a French cheese such as Brie or Gruyere.
+Although my family thoroughly enjoyed Pain de Campagne smothered in butter, you can up the authenticity by pairing it with a French cheese such as Brie or Gruyere.

 Just the Basics

 - 623 Grams Warm Water (2 3/4 Cup)

 - 737 Grams All-Purpose Flour (5 3/4 Cup)

 - 56 Grams Whole Wheat Flour (1/2 Cup)

 - 340 Grams Sourdough Starter (1 1/3 Cup)

 Autolyse and Mix